Aveda Beautifying Body Moisturizer Review

 Review

-Quite moisturizing: Aveda Beautifying Body Moisturizer has a moisturizing rating of 5.3 out of 10.
+According to CreamScan analysis, Aveda Beautifying Body Moisturizer is quite moisturizing, with a moisturizing rating of 5.3 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.6 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈9.0%), Stearic Acid (est. ≈6.0%) and Olea Europaea (Olive) Fruit Oil (est. ≈3.0%).